 How many hours per week do you spend scheduling?

 By streamlining your everyday tasks, you simultaneously save money AND time.
 This gives you more time to work on high-value tasks and grow your business.

-I can’t tell you how much of your price should be profit.
+I can't tell you how much your price should be profit.

-However, I can tell you the main factors that will influence how much profit you can get:
+However, I can tell you the main factors that will influence how much profit you can get is your market: